 As a camp director for the past 10 years, you can imagine how many times I’ve been asked "Is my child ready for overnight camp?" by prospective families thinking of sending their most prized possession away to an overnight summer camp.
 You are sold on the skill and personal development, making lifelong memories with soon-to-be lifelong friends, all while having a blast in the outdoors—but is your child really ready for sleepaway camp?
 This is a tough question to answer and it leads to a tougher one, which ultimately leads to the hardest one of all.

 Is my child ready for overnight camp?

 On one hand, the answer to this question is no—and that’s kind of the point.
-Overnight camp is a fast-paced experience with days packed with activities, a variety of physical and mental challenges, and perhaps the first time they have taken on the responsibility of independence.
+Overnight camp is a fast-paced experience of days packed with activities, a variety of physical and mental challenges, and perhaps the first time they have taken on the responsibility of independence.
 There is a LOT to take in at camp and we believe in the power of creating a positive environment where healthy failure is our goal because this is where the opportunities for growth, courage, and resilience lie.
 The best part is that we do this all while having an absurd, borderline obnoxious amount of fun.